You may think that it is unlikely that you will ever require nursing home care, but the statistics tell a different tale.

 Once again, we have adapted to keep everyone safe.
 We are offering remote consultations through video and telephone conferencing, so it is actually easier to get the legal assistance that you need.

-You can schedule an appointment with an attorney from our Albany, New York office if you give us a call at 518-389-6020.
 The number in Vermont is 802-879-7133, and there is a contact form on this site that you can use to send us a message.